Sula (novel): Synopsis

-Nel never remarries and instead smothers her children, repeating every one of her mother's mistakes.
+Nel never remarries and becomes an overbearing mother.
 The Bottom slowly dissolves after Sula's death, becoming a different place.
-Nel visits Eva out of cordiality in 1965 in a home for old people, where Eva tells her that she knew about her and Sula drowning Chicken Little.
-Nel replies that the blame was just on Sula, but later realizes that the girls shared everything back then.
+Nel visits Eva in 1965 in an elderly care facility, where Eva tells her that she knew about the death of Chicken Little and Nel's complicity.
+Nel replies that the blame is just on Sula but remembers her old promise to Sula to share everything.